Skip to main content

 Written by Matthew Davis

-Updated over a week ago
+Updated over 5 months ago

-Luckily, we offer a variety of widgets styles that give you a wide degree of flexibility in designing a layout.
-If you're crunched for time, you can also use our pre-configured templates that let you create layouts with just a couple of clicks.
+Choosing the right widgets to display your data can make or break your reporting.
+Luckily, we offer a variety of widget styles that give you a wide degree of flexibility in designing a layout.
+If you're crunched for time, you can also use our pre-configured templates, which let you create layouts with just a couple of clicks.

 • Widgets with a dimension